Mehdi-dev-sudo/Mehdi-dev-sudo/README.md

 <h1 align="center">Hi 👋, I'm Mehdi</h1>
-<h3 align="center">Web Developer & Cybersecurity Learner 🕶️</h3>
+<h3 align="center">Web Developer | Future Cybersecurity Engineer 👨‍💻</h3>

 ---

 ### 💡 About Me
-Focused on learning **secure full‑stack development** and **ethical hacking**.
+Focused on mastering modern web development — diving deep into JavaScript, frontend architecture, and backend logic to understand how systems truly work.
-Building small but realistic projects to master the fundamentals of security, Linux, and web performance.
+Equally passionate about cybersecurity — aiming to combine both perspectives to build secure and robust web systems.
-Every day I try to **understand systems more deeply** — not just use them.
+Learning with intent.
+Building with discipline.

-🌍 Based in *Amol, Iran*
+🌍 Based in Amol, Iran
-🧭 Currently sharpening my Bash & Linux workflow.
+🧭 Learning every day to move smarter, not faster.

 ---